The Boat Race 2011: Races

 Oxford won the toss and elected to start from the Surrey station.
 Despite falling slightly behind early on in the race, Cambridge rowed their way back into contention and umpire Rob Clegg was forced to warn both crews as the coxes steered towards one another.
 Following a brief clash of oars, Oxford started to pull away again at Harrods Furniture Depository.
 At Hammersmith Bridge, the Oxford cox called for push, shouting "2003" to invoke memories of the narrowest margin of victory in the history of the event in the 2003 race.
 Passing St Paul's School, Oxford took the lead and steered across and in front of the Cambridge boat.
-Despite attempts to keep in touch with Oxford, Cambridge fell farther and farther behind, and Oxford passed the finishing post four lengths clear in a time of 17 minutes and 37 seconds.
+Despite attempts to keep in touch with Oxford, Cambridge fell further and further behind, and Oxford passed the finishing post four lengths clear in a time of 17 minutes and 37 seconds.

 Oxford won the 66th Women's Boat Race by four lengths, their third consecutive victory.
 Oxford's Isis beat Cambridge's Goldie in the reserve race by six lengths.